 Ryan O' Quinn is a 23-year veteran of the entertainment industry and president of Damascus Road Productions, a production company dedicated to high quality family entertainment with a positive message.
 He has created, produced and starred in content across all mediums since 1996.
 Damascus Road is an industry leader in the faith and family marketplace and has longstanding relationships with the top gatekeepers, influencers and marketing firms in that space.
 Additionally, Damascus Road and its principals are award-winning filmmakers with a seasoned track record of successful titles including the 2017 “Christian Film of the Year” Award," among others.

 Rami Yacoub is a Grammy-nominated pop music producer and songwriter.
 Twenty years ago, he joined Max Martin at Cheiron Studios: his first collaboration with Martin was producing the hit "...Baby One More Time" that launched Britney Spears.
 He has worked with Ariana Grande, Nicki Minaj, Madonna, Bon Jovi, Backstreet Boys, Demi Lovato, One Direction, P!nk, Celine Dion, Enrique Iglesias, Tiësto, Avicii, NSYNC and Weezer.
-At Cheiron he helped produce some of the biggest hits, selling over 150 million records internationally.
+At Cheiron he helped produce some of the biggest hits.
 He lives in Los Angeles, and continues to write alongside some of the industry’s biggest stars.
 He is a part of the Jury for the Denniz Pop Awards in Sweden, a charitable foundation uplifting Sweden’s next musical generation and supporting advancements in cancer treatment.